KratosMultiphysics/Examples/contact_structural_mechanics/use_cases/arc_block/README.md

   <img src="data/mesh.png" alt="Mesh1" style="width: 600px;"/>
 </p>

-The displacement imposed is uy = t, with t = [0.0, 1.0]
+The displacement imposed is uy = t, with t = [0.0, 1.0] for the two first cases,  t = [0.0, 1.775] for the rigid arc

-Two different combinations of materials has been tested:
+Three different combinations of materials has been tested:

 - *Rigid block*:
 	- Arc: